Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: Democratic Rights

 Respected Sir/Ma’am,

 I had applied for an MBA course In order to fulfill my dream to become a Manager.
 But the Clerk in the office rejected my application and passed discriminatory comments.
 He made this decision on the basis of class bias.
 This is a clear violation of my Right to Freedom and equality.
 I am free to choose the profession I want to practice and nobody should discriminate against me on the basis of my class or caste.
-I request you to look into the matter and take the necessary action.
+I request that you look into the matter and take the necessary action.

 Thank You Sir/Ma’am.